Donate Us to Help Queen's College Grow

 Discipleship and Ministry

-The Rev'd Canon Professor Leslie J. Francis was educated at the Universities of Oxford, Cambridge, Nottingham, and London.
-He has served as Professor of Pastoral Theology at Lampter, and Professor of Practical Theology at Bangor, and is currently Professor of Religions and Education and Director of the Warwick Religions and Education Research Unit, University of Warwick, England.
+The Rev Canon Professor Leslie J. Francis was educated at the Universities of Oxford, Cambridge, Nottingham, and London.
+He has served as Professor Pastoral Theology at Lampeter, Professor of Practical Theology at Bangor, and Professor of Religions and Education and Director of the Warwick Religions and Education Research Unit.
+Currently he serves as Professor of Religions and Psychology, University of Warwick, England.
 He holds visiting positions at York St John University, England, and Pretoria University, South Africa.
-He serves as Canon Theologian at the Cathedral of St John the Baptist, Newfoundland, and as Honorary Distinguished Canon at Manchester Cathedral, England
+He serves as Canon Theologian at Liverpool Cathedral, England, as Honorary Distinguished Canon at Manchester Cathedral, England, and as Honorary Distinguished Canon of the Diocese of Eastern Newfoundland and Labrador.
+His books include Anglican cathedrals in modern life: The science of cathedral studies, Personality, religion and leadership: The spiritual dimensions of psychological type theory, and A new lease of life?
+Anglican clergy reflect on retirement.

 Morris Hodder, B.A.
 McGill, B.A.
 Memorial, M.Ed.
 S. Mississippi, M.A.
 Toronto, Cert.
 Dramatic Arts, Royal Academy,